YinHK-gameDev/unity-learn/prefabs/README.md

 https://docs.unity3d.com/Manual/Hierarchy.html#OverrideIndicator

-### Editing a Prefab via its instances
+### Editing a Prefab via its instances(Prefab instance)

 The Inspector for the root of a Prefab instance has three more controls than a normal GameObject : **Open**, **Select** and **Overrides**.

 The three Prefab controls in the Inspector window for a Prefab instance.

 The **Open** button **opens the Prefab Asset that the instance is from in Prefab Mode**, allowing you to edit the Prefab Asset and thereby change all of its instances.
-The Select button selects the Prefab Asset that this instance is from in the Project window.
-The Overrides button opens the overrides drop-down window.
+The **Select** button selects the Prefab Asset that this instance is from in the Project window.
+The **Overrides** button opens the overrides drop-down window.

 ![](./img/PrefabsInspectorControls1.png)